 - Breastfeeding also has many benefits for you as a Mum too.

 - As you probably know already, breast feeding is portable, hygienic, easy and an important bonding time for you and your baby.

-- It’s recommended that you breast feed for at least for the first six months, and ideally continue breast feeding (or giving expressed breast milk) alongside solid foods for up to a year or more.
-Remember you can introduce your baby to a cup with water from around six months.
+- It’s recommended that you exclusively breast feed your baby for the first six months, and ideally continue breast feeding (or give expressed breast milk) alongside solid foods for up to two years or longer.

-- The 12-month mark doesn’t need to be the end - you can keep breastfeeding for as long as you and your baby want.
+- The two year mark doesn’t need to be the end!
+You can keep breastfeeding for as long as you and your baby want.
 Remember, every baby is different and you should do what works best for both you and your baby.